 What’s worse, I had the sharp realisation that in order to make it in this world of wellness, it all depends on how many Instagram followers you have.
 Really?
 I mean, if you have a full-time job, who has the time for posting 3 or more times a day, copying and pasting 30 or so hashtags in order to improve your number of followers?

 Take one example.
 I was told by one vendor to look at ‘lean lawyer’ as a model Instagram success.
 When I went on her profile, all I saw was photos of a skinny, attractive girl, with hundreds of likes.
 All the photos looked the same.
 A ‘lean lawyer’.
-So what?
+Good for this person’s own personal instagram profile but what has this got to do with providing a valuable, successful product?
 We’ve even been told that to get a slot at some of London’s leading yoga studios, you need to be on Instagram.
 Big time.
 Quite frankly, it’s depressing.

 Back in the real world….how about ‘bee water’, amino acid charged spring water, “everything free” products, the latest super food no one has ever heard of, or the latest protein powder that well, is of course different from the rest.
 All of these products crossed my path as I cruised around.
 Because each of their products is different right – it’s high in “lupine”, they’re cold pressed, less grainy…. blah blah… ok they’ve sold me.